hptg1994/Dribo-Native/README.md

 # Dribo Flutter Client
 <img src = "/resources/logo.png" />
-###A Dribbble Client which using FLutter framework
+### A Dribbble Client which using Flutter framework